Observability does not start with charts. It starts with the question of whether the team can explain degradation before users give up.

 - The Site Reliability Workbook - SLOs, SLIs, alerting rules, and incident response in operational practice.

-- Prometheus: The Documentary - The history of the Prometheus ecosystem and monitoring for cloud-native systems.
+- Prometheus: The Documentary - Where the metrics and cardinality discussed above came from: the history of the Prometheus ecosystem and monitoring for cloud-native systems.

 - eBPF: The Documentary - How eBPF extends observability in networking, the kernel, and security practices.